tcweiss/congressional_insiders/README.md

 - *name*: Name of the filer
 - *district*: Political district of the filer
 - *disclosure_date*: Date the trade was disclosed
-- *doc_link*: URL linking to the concerning report on the House webpage
+- *doc_link*: URL linking to the report in which the trade was disclosed

 <br><br>